emberjs/rfcs/text/0000-contextual-helpers.md

 Ruby which also do not treat functions (methods) as first-class values, it is distinctly different from JavaScript which does.
-For example, `alert("hello")` is the same as `let a = alert; a("hello");`, whereas in Java and Ruby (and today's Handlebars), the moral equivilant of the latter would fail with `alert` being an undefined reference.
+For example, `alert("hello")` is the same as `let a = alert; a("hello");`, whereas in Java and Ruby (and today's Handlebars), the moral equivalent of the latter would fail with `alert` being an undefined reference.

 The goal of this RFC is to iterate the Ember Handlebars programming model